-Can your bank statements help you secure a home loan?
+You can use bank statements to secure a home loan.

 Explore the benefits of a home loan process centered around your bank statements.
-Perfect for self-employed individuals.
+Perfect for self-employed individuals and you can use either personal or business statements.

 What is a Bank Statement Loan?

-A Bank Statement Program Home Loan offers several benefits for self-employed individuals and borrowers with non-traditional income.
-This type of loan is specifically designed to provide flexibility and accommodate those who may not have the traditional income documentation required for a conventional mortgage.
+A Bank Statement Program Home Loan offers several benefits for self-employed individuals and borrowers with non-traditional income., including 1099 and gig workers.

 Qualifying for a Bank Statement Program Home Loan